Loft conversion costs

 Loft conversions can be a cost-effective way to add value and living space to your home, but they don't come cheap.

 The cost of your loft conversion will vary depending on many factors.
 Some - such as the age of your house, the type of roof you have or the area you live in - are not within your control.

 However, clever planning of other elements, such as where to position a bathroom, for instance, could save you a small fortune.

-We've spoken to dozens of Which? members who have had their loft converted, as well as industry experts and the Royal Institution of Chartered Surveyors (RICS), to get the inside track on loft conversions and money-saving tips.
+We've spoken to dozens of Which? members who have had their loft converted, as well as industry experts, to find out the inside track on loft conversions and money-saving tips.